kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-5-academia.md

 Equity is even more worrying because it stands for equality of outcome.
 It means that if you see _any_ difference in gender, sex, race, or any other attribute, the reason is _always_ a systemic underlying condition that holds people down.
 It ignores preference, interest, merit, diligence, hard work, genes, or luck as contributing factors.
 Ironically, gender activists try to reduce a multi-level problem to a binary in this case.

 This all resulted in a prominent victimhood culture at the universities, where trigger warnings are now necessary before you read Shakespeare or listen to a Standup comedian or philosophical talk.
-It produced a culture that sees invented the concept of Micro-aggressions and sees those in statements like <q>Merry Christmas</q> or <q>Women bear children,</q> and believes that <q>Words are Violence.</q>
+It produced a culture that invented the concept of Micro-aggressions and sees those in statements like <q>Merry Christmas</q> or <q>Women bear children,</q> and believes that <q>Words are Violence.</q>

 Gad Saad coined the term <q>Collective Munchausen</q> for this faux-victimhood mentality. <q>Rather than feigning a medical condition or inflicting an injury, sufferers of Collective Munchausen seek attention, sympathy, and empathy by advertising their supposed victimhood status (or piggybacking on the victimhood of others, Collective Munchausen by Proxy).</q>[^saad2020aa]